pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### Use Case ID: 4
 ### Use Case
-- admin adds user to group
+- admin adds user to their group
 ### Primary Actor(s)
-- admin user
+- admin user (super admin in the same domain)
 ### Preconditions
 - admin has control of the group
 - the user the admin wants to add to the group must exist